croessner/ldapbench/README.md

 - STARTTLS can be enabled with --starttls on ldap:// connections.
 - For LDAPS (ldaps://), standard TLS is used.
 - --insecure-skip-verify disables certificate verification and should be used only in controlled testing.
+ - For LDAPI (ldapi://), connections use a local Unix domain socket; TLS/STARTTLS are not applicable.

 See internal/config TLSConfig for details.